Frustrated Quantum Magnetism on Complex Networks: What Sets the Total Spin

 In the context of magnetism, networks can encode variable levels of geometric frustration, which is at the heart of exotic phases of matter such as spin liquids \cite{Intro_FM_book, Diep_book}.
 Frustration arises whenever all bonds cannot be simultaneously satisfied, the simplest example being a triangle with antiferromagnetic bonds \cite{Moessner2006}.
-Studies of frustration in (undirected) complex networks have focused on social imbalance \cite{SocialBalance_2014} and classical Ising spin-glass physics \cite{2008_RMP}.
-In contrast, we consider an antiferromagnetic Heisenberg model of qubits, $\hat{H} = \sum_{i,j} J_{i,j} \hat{\mathbf{S}}_i \cdot \hat{\mathbf{S}}_j$, where we usually take $J_{i,j} = J > 0$ on all bonds to focus on the role of network topology as opposed to bond disorder.
-For a bipartite graph the ground state is obtained by oppositely aligning the two sublattices (of size $N_A$ and $N_B$), yielding a total spin $S_{\text{total}} = |N_A - N_B|/2$ \cite{Lieb1962}.
-On the other hand, for a nonbipartite lattice (e.g., Kagome) frustration can stabilize a quantum spin liquid composed of fluctuating singlets with $S_{\text{total}} = 0$ but no conventional long-range order \cite{QSL_2017, QSL_RMP_2017, QSL_2023}.
+Studies of frustration in network science have focused on social imbalance \cite{SocialBalance_2014} and Ising spin-glass physics \cite{2008_RMP}.
+In contrast, here we consider an antiferromagnetic Heisenberg model of qubits, $\hat{H} = \sum_{\langle i,j \rangle} J_{i,j} \hat{\mathbf{S}}_i \cdot \hat{\mathbf{S}}_j$, where we generally take $J_{i,j} = 1$ to focus on the role of network topology as opposed to bond disorder.
+For a bipartite graph, the two sublattices (of size $N_A$ and $N_B$) align oppositely, yielding a total spin $S_{\text{total}} = |N_A - N_B|/2$ \cite{Lieb1962}.
+On the other hand, for a nonbipartite lattice (e.g., Kagome) frustration can stabilize a quantum spin liquid composed of fluctuating singlets with $S_{\text{total}} = 0$ but no conventional long-range order~\cite{QSL_2017, QSL_RMP_2017, QSL_2023}.
 Here we explore what sets $S_{\text{total}}$ in a complex nonbipartite graph and to what extent it is tunable.
-Although far from characterizing the ground state, our findings reveal surprising ways in which network topology shapes collective behavior of such systems.
+Although far from fully characterizing the ground state, our findings reveal surprising ways in which network topology shapes collective behavior of such systems.

-We study a variety of networks in which key structural properties such as heterogeneity, number of triangles, average degree (number of neighbors), degree-degree correlations, and average path length between two nodes can be varied independently.
-We present the $S_{\text{total}}$ distribution over thousands of graphs with $N=30$ qubits using matrix product states \cite{DMRG_2011} in the ITensor library \cite{itensor} with a singular-value cutoff of $10^{-14}$ and a maximum bond dimension of $5000$, for which almost all graphs converged to an integer total spin.
-The same statistical features are obtained from exact diagonalization for $N=20$.
-Our results show, in particular, that $S_{\text{total}}$ is not sensitive to the level of frustration.
-Instead, it can be tuned over almost its entire range by embedding ``hubs'' connected to many low-degree nodes in a wider network, which can be understood intuitively.
-These findings constrain the ground-state magnetic order and raise open questions on the wider role of frustration.